• Skip to primary navigation

 Roasted Tomato and Courgette Galette – He Pae Tōmato me te Kamoriki iti

-Please do.
-This is a super adaptable recipe that can be reworked to use whatever is in your kāuta (kitchen).
-The only vegetable that you shouldn’t leave out is the roasted kāriki (garlic) as it gives the most beautiful flavour to the galette.
+Absolutely!
+You can adapt this recipe to whatever is in your kāuta (kitchen).
+Don’t leave out the roasted kāriki (garlic) though as it gives the most beautiful flavour to the galette.
 If you have some bendy vegetables hanging around – use them, they will be perfect.
-Slice them and give them a new life by roasting them with kāriki (garlic), kiri rēmana (lemon zest) and mīere (honey).
-Another option is to make the savoury pastry, spread over the garlic and cream cheese base and use up all the leftovers from the fridge.
-How good would that be?
+Slice them up and give them a new life by roasting them with kāriki (garlic), kiri rēmana (lemon zest) and mīere (honey).

 Can I prepare this pie in advance?